bgstack15/bgconf/usr/share/doc/bgconf/README.txt

 - Added nemo settings to cinnamon dconf

 2017-09-17 B Stack <bgstack15@gmail.com> 0.1-10
-- Fixed git config again.
+- Fixed git config again
-- Added xfce.sh script.
+- Added xfce.sh script
 - Added ~/.bcrc
-- Abstracted out the dconf and xfconf commands for easier updating in the future.
+- Abstracted out the dconf and xfconf commands for easier updating in the future

 2017-10-14 B Stack <bgstack15@gmail.com> 0.1-11
--
+- Updated and fixed dconf.sh and xfconf.sh to find the running DE a better way